Termite and Timber pest challenges on the NSW Coastline

 Termites construct mud tubes from the ground to wooden structures, which is common in coastal suburbs.

-New construction projects in places like Coffs Harbour, Port Macquarie, and Newcastle often disturb termite nests, causing them to seek new food sources—like homes.
+New construction projects often disturb termite nests, causing them to seek alternative food sources, such as homes.

-Landscaping changes can introduce moist soil conditions, increasing infestation risks.
+Landscaping changes can introduce moist soil conditions, thereby increasing the risk of infestation.

 7. Limited Cold Winters to Kill Infestations